Wisconsin Native

 Wildlife Value: Bees collect pollen and nectar from it.
 Medium sized butterflies collect its nectar.
 Its leaves support Silvery checkerspot and some moth caterpillars, Deer resistant.

-Meriwether Lewis collected this on the Expedition September 21, 1804, the day after nearly being swept away while Lewis and the Corps of discovery slept on the eroding sandbar, near the Big Bend of the Missouri River in South Dakota.
-1st described by planthunter Thomas Nuttall in 1818(1786-1879).
+Meriwether Lewis collected this on the Expedition September 21, 1804, the day after nearly being swept away while Lewis and the Corps of discovery slept on an eroding sandbar, near the Big Bend of the Missouri River in South Dakota.
+1st published description by planthunter Thomas Nuttall (1786-1879) in 1818..

 $12.95/bareroot